timker/docs/docs/_documentation/Run-ServiceStack-in-Fastcgi-hosted-on-nginx.md

 ---
 slug: servicestack-in-fastcgi-hosted-on-nginx
+title: Run ServiceStack in FastCGI hosted on nginx
 ---
-# Run ServiceStack in Fastcgi hosted on nginx

 FastCGI is a protocol for interfacing programs with a web server.
 In this case we're going to interface with nginx.
 This guide will show you how to host a simple hello world application in nginx.

 ## Install prerequisites

 The tutorial is written using Ubuntu 12.04.
 At the time of writing I using the following versions.

 * nginx - 1.1.19-1